Sydney PC reseller JW Computers falls victim to Instagram impostors

-Sydney-based reseller JW Computers is dealing with the fallout this morning after being alerted to two instagram accounts impersonating the company and contacting its customers.
+Sydney-based reseller JW Computers is this morning dealing with the fallout after being alerted to two instagram accounts impersonating the company and contacting its customers.

 A spokesperson for the company, which operates retail outlets across New South Wales (Bankstown, Blacktown and Castle Hill), said the impersonators had set up the accounts and copied previous posts from the company’s official Instagram account.